LiveHelperChat/doc/docs/install.md

 sidebar_label: Install Guide
 ---

 Tutorial how to setup Live Helper Chat.
+You can also use available snapshot on [DigitalOcean](development/hosting-on-digitalocean.md)

 ## Requirements